 One common misstep that many organizations take with customer data is focusing too much on visualization before they have a firm footing in clean and well-structured source data.
 Even organizations with data engineers on staff often struggle with the fact that the quality of insights is often determined by the configuration and utilization of the underlying source technology.
 For example, focusing data engineers and analysts on creating a sophisticated data warehouse and business intelligence (BI) implementation without clean data flowing from foundational CRM and marketing automation systems will bring confusion and finger-pointing instead of insights.

 Instead, start by assessing what you already have in place and making some initial optimizations to generate clean, actionable data.
 This may include:

 But your time at Basecamp doesn’t need to be solely focused on cleanup.
-You can tap into the benefits of clean and well-structured data by initially focusing on less process-intensive tools like Google Analytics.
+You can tap into the benefits of clean and well-structured data by initially focusing on less process-intensive tools like web analytics and tag management.

 Advanced basecamp is where your efforts at Basecamp really start to pay off.
 Once you have clean foundational data flowing, you can build a more sophisticated demand waterfall.
 This includes creating an end-to-end event flow across your web infrastructure, CRM, and marketing automation infrastructure, including any necessary data synchronization and scoring models.

 These additional steps build on your work at basecamp to make it much more efficient to create accurate reports that you can use to drive decisions.
 You will also see a complete picture of customer engagement that extends from page visits to closed CRM opportunities.

 Another essential step to take at Advanced Basecamp is to put the necessary systems in place to ensure that data remains clean over time.
 A big part of this is putting playbooks in place to ensure that new campaigns added in the future conform to the correct naming convention and have consistent tagging approaches in place.